ModelEarth/community-data/process/python/farmfresh/README.md

 # Farm Fresh Data

+We're using [a Python scraper](scraper) to pull and merge locations from the national USDA dataset.
+Note that USDA now also provides an [API](https://www.ams.usda.gov/local-food-directories/farmersmarkets).

-Fetch data for our [Map of Fresh Produce](https://model.earth/localsite/info/#show=farmfresh).
+It fetches data for our [Map of Fresh Produce](https://model.earth/localsite/info/#show=farmfresh).

 Processed data resides in: [community-data/us/state](https://github.com/modelearth/community-data/tree/master/us/state)

-We're using a Python scraper to pull and merge locations from the national USDA dataset.
-Note that USDA now also provides an [API](https://www.ams.usda.gov/local-food-directories/farmersmarkets).
+TO DO: Set up a GitHub Action that runs the [a Python scraper](scraper) nightly.
+Update the state files if changed.
+Call the nightly process from a page listing all the data pulls.

 ### About USDA Source